 Nick Hale, Back-of-the-House Logistics ~ May 2014

 Nick grow up in Liberty, Tennessee, just a few minutes west of Smithville.
 He is a student at Motlow State Community College where he studies chemistry and biology.
 He enjoys reading, cooking, hiking and practicing martial arts.
-At Evins Mill, he appreciates the sense of community among the staff at Evins Mill, the atmosphere and not surprisingly, the food.
+He appreciates the sense of community among the staff, the atmosphere and not surprisingly, the food at Evins Mill.

 Janet Ashford, Housekeeper ~ October 2006